 Representative sample at baseline?

-Low-income urban communities of Djicoroni Para and Banconi in Bamako, the capital of Mali.
+Low-income urban communities of Djicoroni Para and Banconi in Bamako, Mali.

 Sample features